ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 ------------
 Almost a year after the last major release (:doc:`msnoise-1.3`) we are proud to announce the new :doc:`msnoise-1.4`.
-It is a **major** release, with a massive amount of work since the last release: in `GitHub numbers
+It is a **major** release, with a massive amount of work since the last one: in `GitHub numbers
 <https://github.com/ROBelgium/MSNoise/graphs/contributors?from=2015-04-01&to=2016-03-20&type=c>`_
 , it's over XXX commits and about XXX new lines of code and documentation added!